Ngcebo9/Ngcebo-Ngcobo/README.md

 ## 👋 About Me

 Hi!
-I'm **Ngcebo Ngcobo**, a recent graduate in Information Technology System Support Engineering.
-I'm currently an **IT Support Intern at Capaciti**.
-I have a strong foundation in both **network administration** and **software development**, and I am passionate about creating seamless user experiences and solving complex technical challenges.
+I'm Ngcebo Ngcobo, a recent graduate in Information Technology System Support Engineering.
+I'm currently an IT Support Intern at Capaciti.
+I have a strong foundation in both network administration and software development, and I am passionate about creating seamless user experiences and solving complex technical challenges.

 ---